 In many cases, obtaining a record suspension (commonly referred to as a Pardon) is an entirely feasible course of action.
-However, there are some offenses that cannot be suspended from your record, even from a police check or basic background check.
+However, there are some offences that cannot be suspended from your record, even from a police check or basic background check.
 These offences are ineligible from being suspended from a record due to the grave and serious nature of the specific charges.
 Below are the offences that are ineligible for a Pardon.

 A Schedule 1 Offence under the Criminal Records Act